vsellappa/HDF-Workshop/README.md

 # Contents
 - [Lab 1](#lab-1)
-  - Deploy and Install HDF
+  - Install HDP & HDF
+  - Bring up the Environment
 - [Lab 2](#lab-2) - Getting started with NiFi
   - Consuming the Meetup RSVP stream
   - Extracting JSON elements we are interested in